cjlee112/teachpub/sitedocs/paper.rst

 (add other peoples' courses here).
 The initial material divides roughly as follows:

+* *lecture materials*: given the diverse ways instructors present lectures (Powerpoint or its competitors; PDF slides; transparencies etc.), reuse-tools must work with a variety of input formats.
+Fortunately, even (non-editable) PDF slides are valuable for this, because the tools can automatically remix individual or sets of slides from any PDF on the internet, combined with other sources.
+We anticipate that online editing and sharing services like Google Docs / Google Drive will become an important component of reusing lecture materials on TeachPub.org.

 * *problems, solutions and error models*: in our experience, the limited problems available in an assigned textbook for a course are often insufficient